The Real 007

 ‘The real 007’, the wonderfully named Conrad Fulke Thomond O’Brien-ffrench, was a dashing and courageous spy who, for a dangerous few [weeks/months] was friendly with Bond creator, Ian Fleming.

-Giving Daniel Craig (starring in the 24th Bond movie, Spectre, from next month) a run for his money, O’Brien-ffrench, was the quintessential secret agent.
+Giving Daniel Craig (25th in the series, is due out in November 2019) a run for his money, O’Brien-ffrench, was the quintessential secret agent.
 Classy, well-connected, intelligent, adventurous and athletic (he led a climbing party to safety in the Himalayas in 1921), he moved in only the best circles.
 The fluent Russian speaking, expert skier later inherited the title Marquis de Castelthomond.

 Tim Hayhoe, managing director of Forces War Records – and the man behind the project, explains: “Although wounded and captured during World War 1, he nevertheless managed to send letters in invisible ink to Cathleen Mann, the ‘Moneypenny’ to Major Stewart Menzies of British Counterintelligence.
 They contained details of troop movements and of a prototype heavy bomber, among other vital facts.”